regentmarkets-repo-archive/binary-static-ci/README.md

 Tests are running against binary staging site and whenever any tests fail on binary-static-ci it will send an email notification to concerned persons.Front-end team will make the fix the issues in staging itself before any release to production.

+<b>Execution by pointing to QA environment</b>

+Supported only when execution is on local machine in Binary's network otherwise it will be blocked by duo